razinlab/MC_GPU_Acc/README.md

 ## Findings

-The GPU-accelerated Monte Carlo simulator achieved exceptional performance scaling, enabling the generation of large-scale training datasets that would be computationally prohibitive with traditional CPU approaches.
-The neural network surrogate successfully learned the complex option pricing function across diverse market regimes, with particularly strong performance on at-the-money and high-volatility scenarios.
+The GPU-accelerated Monte Carlo simulator achieved a massive increase performance, enabling the generation of large-scale training datasets that would've taken too long with traditional CPU approaches.
+The neural network surrogate successfully learned the complex option pricing function across diverse market regimes, with notably strong performance on at-the-money and high-volatility scenarios.

-Performance analysis revealed that while the neural network occasionally struggled with very short expiry options (20% error on 1-month contracts), it maintained excellent accuracy (0.5-5% error) across the majority of test scenarios, making it suitable for production applications requiring ultra-fast pricing.
+Performance analysis revealed that while the neural network occasionally struggled with very short expiry options (20% error on 1-month contracts), it maintained excellent accuracy (0.5-5% error) across the majority of test scenarios, making it suitable for applications requiring ultra-fast pricing.